Digital Sustainability: How to Get Started Today

 According to academic research, the definition of digital sustainability has evolved from the preservation and maintenance of digital content (2007) to how an organization uses technology to advance sustainable development goals (2020).
 Here’s our take:

 Digital sustainability is the process of applying social, economic, and environmental stewardship principles to digital products, services, and data delivered via the internet.

 Designers and developers might interpret this as a call to deliver more resource-efficient digital products, and they would be right.
 However, it goes both ways: digital products and services can be used to advance sustainability efforts as well per the quote above.

-In this post, we share basic concepts, explore myths and misconceptions, and outline practices that anyone can adopt today to achieve measurable digital sustainability outcomes.
+In this post, we share basic concepts, explore myths and misconceptions, and outline practices that anyone can adopt today to devise a clear climate strategy and achieve measurable digital sustainability outcomes.

 Enabling Global Digital Sustainability

 Digital transformation is globally pervasive, increasing productivity, disrupting pre-existing business models and leading to diverse innovations with profound implications for the human future.
 This transformation has enormous potential to support progress towards sustainability.
 However in its current form, it continues to enable and/or encourage unsustainable practices that are degrading natural systems, entrenching inequality and undermining human wellbeing.— U.N.
 Environment Programme, CODES Action Plan

 The U.N.
 Environment Programme’s CODES Action Plan, quoted above, was authored by over 1,000 contributors from around the world (including Mightybytes).
 It was released at the 50th anniversary of the Stockholm Conference on the Human Environment.
 This plan represents the most comprehensive effort to date to explore intersectionality between digital technology and sustainability.

 The plan calls for three fundamental systemic shifts to implement sustainable digital transformation: